Peter Poles

-Peter Poles (born February 6, 1978 in Slovenj Gradec) is a Slovenian television personality, responsible for presenting the Slovenian televote results in various editions of Eurovision Song Contest.
-Poles first filled this role in 2003, returning in all years until 2009 (with the exception of 2005, when the spokesperson was Katarina Čas).
-In 2010, 2011, 2013, 2014 and 2015 he was one of two hosts in Slovenian version of show Got talent (Slovenija ima Talent / Slovenia's got talent) the show was broadcast by Slovenian commercial television channel POP TV.
-In 2015 he got his own TV show similar to once popular German Rudi Carrel Show - Dan najlepših sanj (The day of most beautiful dreams).
+Peter Poles (born February 6, 1978, in Slovenj Gradec) is a Slovenian television personality, responsible for presenting the Slovenian televote results in various editions of the Eurovision Song Contest.
+Poles first filled this role in 2003, returning in all years until 2009 (except 2005, when the spokesperson was Katarina Čas).
+In 2010, 2011, 2013, 2014 and 2015 he was one of two hosts in the Slovenian version of show Got talent (Slovenija ima Talent / Slovenia's got talent) the show was broadcast by Slovenian commercial television channel POP TV.
+In 2015 he got his own TV show similar to once popular German Rudi Carrel Show - Dan najlepših sanj (The Day of most beautiful dreams).

 Poles has added comedy whilst giving his results: